salcedoe/MtMdocs/docs/volumeProcessing/volumeOverview.md

 …And we find that we have a very thin slice of tissue!

-To calculate  volume, you first calculate the volume of a single voxel simply by multiplying the sides of the voxel:
+To calculate  volume, you first calculate the volume of a single voxel by multiplying the sides of the voxel:

 $$
 0.3 * 0.3 * 0.75 = 0.0675 µm^3